badlee/JSCC-NODE/README.md

 	For sample grammar see par/ folder.
 	You will found:
-	- dragon.par : Port of my own language to javascript (port is partial)
+	- dragon.par : Port of my own language to javascript (port in progress...)
-	- php.par    : Grammar from phype project (port of php is partial)
+	- php.par    : Grammar from phype project (port of php in progress...)
-	- ruby.par   : Grammar from phype project (port of ruby is partial)
+	- ruby.par   : Grammar from phype project (port of ruby in progress)
 	- calc.par   : Calculator grammar from JS/CC sample
-	- xpl.par	 : gramar for eXample Programming Language from JS/CC
+	- xpl.par	 : Grammar for eXample Programming Language from JS/CC